-If you have a concern about your child’s development, the Early Intervention Program (EIP) can help by providing an evaluation of your child at no cost to you.
-The evaluation will identify your child’s strengths and needs and find out if your child is eligible for the EIP.
+If you have a concern about a child’s development, the Early Intervention Program can help by providing a free evaluation to find out if your child is eligible for our services.

 Our program may be right for your family, or a family you know, if a child:

 Children can be referred to the Early Intervention Program by anyone, including their family, doctors and other caretakers.